obieh/cicd-with-githubaction-docker-python/README.md

 ![](./img/Pasted%20image%20(18).png)

-### Indeed the two test cases in our test.py passed.
+#### Indeed the two test cases in our test.py passed.

+### Setup a CICD server / pipeline.
+#### You will be using github actions for your CICD server.
+Github actions consist of workflows which is supposed to do several tasks.
+A workflow is specified in a .github/workflows directory with your repository.